You ever wonder how often should 4C hair be washed?

 Doing this and using alternative washes like clay atleast 50% of the time will push you into finding the perfect wash schedule and routing for your type 4C natural hair.

 Here’s the problem with shampooing 4C hair everyday.
 Washing your hair with shampoo everyday is often overkill.
-As I teach you in this tutorial, there are many alternative cleansers you can use for daily cleansing which won’t strip your natural hair of all its nutrients and natural oils – The things that keep your hair healthy and strong.
+As I teach you in this "how often should 4C hair be washed" tutorial, there are many alternative cleansers you can use for daily cleansing which won’t strip your natural hair of all its nutrients and natural oils – The things that keep your hair healthy and strong.

 So, is it bad to wash curly hair everyday?
 Or kinky 4C hair?
 If you are using harsh cleansers the answer is yes, it will be bad for your hair even with the best shampoo for type 4 hair.